 Meet Lisa Thompson

-Lisa was first elected as the Member of Provincial Parliament for Huron – Bruce in October 2011, and was re-elected in June 2014, June 2018, and June 2022.
-In the 2018 and 2022 provincial election, Lisa carried more than 50% of the vote, as part of the Ontario PC government.
+Lisa was first elected as the Member of Provincial Parliament for Huron – Bruce in October 2011, and was re-elected in June 2014, June 2018, June 2022, and February 2025.
+In the 2018, 2022 and 2025 provincial election, Lisa carried more than 50% of the vote, as part of the Ontario PC government.

-Lisa was born and raised near Wingham in Huron County, but now calls Bruce County home as she lives near Teeswater on a farm that has been in her husband’s family for 124 years.
+Lisa was born and raised near Wingham in Huron County, but now calls Bruce County home as she lives near Teeswater on a farm that has been in her husband’s family for 125 years.
 Lisa is a graduate of the University of Guelph and is also an alumnus of Class 6 of the Advanced Agricultural Leadership Program.
 Before entering into politics, Lisa served as the General Manager of the Ontario Dairy Goat Cooperative (ODGC).

 Lisa has a long history of being an active and engaged citizen, working with many rural community organizations.
 She is a past Chair of the Ontario 4-H Foundation and also served as Vice-chair of Ontario Agri-Food Education Inc. (now known as Agscape).